BroadcomMFD/bridge-for-git-explorer/README.md

 Bridge for Git Explorer enables you to work with work-environment Git-Endevor mappings that are synchronized with Endevor using Endevor Bridge for Git.
 When you work with a work-environment mapping, you may need to add elements from up the Endevor map back to your mapping.
 Bridge for Git Explorer reads the information about the mapping that you cloned in your VS Code workspace and provides a list of elements from up the map for a specified Endevor inventory location.

-The extension includes the following features:
+The extension enables developers working with Bridge for Git mappings to:

+- Configure the pre-push hook
-- Add elements to mappings
+- Add elements to their mapping
-- Add elements with dependencies to mappings
+- Add elements with dependencies to their mapping
-- See history of changes in elements
+- See the history of changes to elements
-- View Bridge for Git mapping activity
+- View the activity of their mapping
-- Specify processor groups for elements
+- Specify processor groups for elements in their mapping

 ## Table of Contents